rcarrata/rcarrata.github.io/about/index.md

 ## Certifications

-I'm always on the lookout to learn new things, and I truly believe that IT Certifications and Courses are awesome for exploring and getting hands-on with new technologies.
-Here are some of the certifications I've studied for and passed in my career so far.
+I'm always seeking new learning opportunities, and I genuinely believe that IT certifications and courses offer fantastic avenues for delving into and getting practical with new technologies.
+Here's a glimpse of the certifications I've pursued and successfully obtained throughout my career thus far.

 [![](/images/certs.png "certs.png")]({{site.url}}/images/certs.png)